-The International Facility Management Association (IMFA) defines facility management as
+The International Facility Management Association (IMFA) defines facility management as:

-- Criteria for office space
+- Set the criteria for the space

-- Research a potential landlords
+- Research a potential properties and landlords

-- Ensure the office fits your needs.
+- Ensure the space fits your needs.

 The IFMA has identified eleven core competencies of facility management that include the following:

 - Communication (this can be handled by your IT department)

 - Emergency Preparedness and Business Continuity